telerik/kendo-ui-core/CONTRIBUTING.md

 #### Branch from "master" not "production"

 The "production" branch of the Kendo UI Core repository is for production maintenance code only.
 Never create a pull request from the production branch.
 Always create a branch for your work from the "master" branch.
 This will facilitate easier pull request management for the continuous work that is done in the master branch.
-If the issue is a bug fix that should be backported to a maintenance branch, the core maintainers will cherry-pick it.
+If the issue is a bug fix that should be back ported to a maintenance branch, the core maintainers will cherry-pick it.

 ### 3. Include tests describing the bug or feature